List on Bids44 →

 Essential Checks

-4. Check Battery Health: Go to Settings > Battery > Battery Health & Charging > Battery Health.
-Look for a “Maximum Capacity” percentage.
-Aim for 85% or higher.
+5. Check battery health: Go to Settings > Battery > Battery Health & Charging.
+Look for “Maximum Capacity” and “Peak Performance Capability.”
+Aim for 80% or above.

-11. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white/silver sticker (Liquid Contact Indicator).
+12. Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 Insider Checks

-THE SCREEN REPLACEMENT DETECTOR (IPHONE): Go to Settings > General > About.
-If you see “Parts and Service History” and it shows “Unknown Part” next to Display, the screen was replaced with a non-original part.
-This means you’ll lose True Tone, and the display quality might be compromised (₹7,000-₹15,000 cost to replace with genuine).
+THE SCREEN REPLACEMENT DETECTOR: On iPhones, go to Settings > General > About.
+If “Parts and Service History” shows “Unknown Part” next to Display — the screen was replaced with a non-original part.
+This means no True Tone and potentially lower quality; deduct ₹5,000-8,000 from the price.

-THE SPEAKER MESH TEST: Examine the speaker grilles at the bottom with a flashlight.
-If the mesh looks perfectly clean and brand-new, but the rest of the phone has wear, it’s a red flag.
-Original meshes accumulate micro-dust over years that can’t be fully cleaned.
-A new mesh often indicates the phone was opened, possibly after water damage (₹2,000-₹5,000 for internal cleanup/repair).
+THE SPEAKER MESH TEST: Look closely at the speaker grilles at the bottom with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille was likely replaced, often after water damage.
+Original meshes accumulate micro-dust that can’t be fully cleaned.
+If it looks too new, be suspicious — potential hidden water damage.

-THE HAPTIC FEEDBACK TEST: Go to Settings > Sounds & Haptics and toggle the system haptics and ringtone/alert vibrations.
+THE HAPTIC FEEDBACK TEST: Go to Settings > Sounds & Haptics and toggle the vibration.
 The Taptic Engine should produce a sharp, clean “tap” feeling.
-If it feels dull, buzzy, or rattly, the Taptic Engine might be failing or was replaced with a cheap knockoff.
-This is a ₹2,000-₹4,000 repair.
+If it feels dull, buzzy, or rattly, the Taptic Engine is failing or has been replaced with a cheap knockoff.
+This is a ₹2,000-4,000 repair.

 Common Scams to Watch For (India 2026)

-Fake Battery Health Reading.
-Some sellers use software to spoof the battery health percentage, making a worn-out battery appear healthy.
-The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is fake.
-This often requires a ₹3,000-₹9,000 battery replacement.
+Fake Battery Health Reading: Some sellers use software to spoof the battery health percentage, making it appear much higher than it is.
+The real test is actual usage — if the phone dies in 3-4 hours despite showing 90%+ health, the reading is fake.
+Always combine the reported percentage with real-world usage.

 Seller’s Guide — How to Maximize Your iPhone 13 Resale